 The authentication of the CCF is based on the CCF’s certificate.

-Editor’s Note: It is ffs whether a mechanism on how ROF gets the CCF certificate needs to be specified.

-Editor’s Note: The conclusion for authentication of the ROF is ffs.

 The TLS secure channel is used to provide messages exchanged between the ROF and the CCF with integrity protection, confidentiality protection and. replay protection.

 Editor’s Note: Further conclusions are ffs.